jscottb/Metro/README.md

 expired()	-- simply checks the timer and returns true or false. checkCatchUp()  -- if the timer is expired, increments the base time by the interval.
 Reduces buildup of lag. running()	-- if the timer is still running, returns true.

+Forked for Particle.io board use.
+Scott Beasley 2016.